Principles and practice of anaesthesia and pain management

-Delve into pain physiology, optimising opioid drug pharmacology and gain a deeper understanding of the difference between the opioids in your practice.
+Delve into pain physiology, cover opioid drug pharmacology and a gain a deeper understanding of the difference between the opioids used in your practice.
 Then focus on case-based pain management using opioids.

 Have a better understanding of managing pain as part of a broad and multi-modal approach to anaesthesia.
-Gain the confidence to evaluate a CRI program and how it targets the pain for your patients, and an understanding of the side effects you need to be aware of when managing a patient on a CRI under anaesthetic or monitoring it in hospital.
+Gain the confidence to evaluate a CRI program and how it targets patients’ pain, and develop your understanding of the side effects you need to be aware of when managing a patient on a CRI under anaesthetic or monitoring it in hospital.

-So many parameters and normal ranges to remember.
+So many parameters and normal ranges to remember!
 The monitor is beeping but what am I looking for in the patient?
-It is easy to do a “bad job” of monitoring with the very best equipment.
-Learn the holistic approach to monitoring a patient under anaesthesia.
-From a stethoscope and temperature to end tidal CO2 and pulse oximeter.
-Build your skills to benefit a wide range of patients.
+It is easy to do a “bad job” of monitoring, even with the very best equipment.
+Learn the wholistic approach to monitoring a patient under anaesthesia.
+From a stethoscope and thermometer to end tidal CO2 and pulse oximeter… build your skills to benefit a wide range of patients.

-The challenging “healthy” anaesthetic that has become more common for most clinics.
-From aspiration pneumonia to complete airway obstruction or collapse, brachy breeds can be quite daunting.
-Learn more about brachycephalic airway syndrome (BAS) and how it impacts on your management of these breeds.
+This is the challenging “healthy” anaesthetic that has become more common for most clinics.
+From aspiration pneumonia to complete airway obstruction or collapse, brachy breads can be quite daunting.
+Learn more about Brachycephalic Airway Syndrome (BAS) and how it impacts your management of them.
 Take a closer look with Dr McEwen from sedation to induction, recovery, and analgesia.

 Dr Margie McEwen